saolsen/AIssac-first-try/README.md

     capture code I wrote previously that I need to modify to work for this.

     **Next Step**: Set up screen capture loop and queue mechanism to get them to the bot code.

+* ####2016-01-09: Queue
+    Started work on the image capture loop and the queue that passes image data from the OS managed background thread to my sdl managed processing thread.
+This is SO HARD.
+I really wanted to just use processor atomics and do the queue from scratch.
+First I went down a weird path that ended up being a dead end trying to have a circular buffer.
+I do need to revisit that and figure out how to do a proper circular buffer at some point but I went with a simpler design.
+Now I just have a linked list of frames to process and atomically put things onto both the end of the queue and a freelist that I use to manage the available frame memory.
+This works pretty well I think.
+I don't have it displaying on the screen yet so I'm not sure if it really works but I guess that is the next step.
+I need to do more testing of it and also probably make sure the memory for the pixels is 16 bit aligned so there's no cache sharing and so I can use simd for the compression / pixel swizzling.

+    **Next Step**: Pass the real image data and display it.
+Then maybe work on scaling.